Our Turkish Airlines Inflight Experiences 💺

 ♦ Return flight to Edinburgh: Final city break before heading home.

-The cost for this diverse flight itinerary was just €457 per person.
+The cost for this diverse flight itinerary was €757 per person.
+The same journey just 3 years earlier was €457 per person.

 Turkish Airlines Inflight Experience